ErikArndt/GMTK-Jam-2020/README.md

 * add more interesting stuff to the dashboard
 * incorporate Sarah's empty room picture
 * incorporate Sarah's fire pictures (when done)
-* make images for dashboard things (resource bars, radar, firing lasers)
+* S - make images for dashboard things (resource bars, radar, firing lasers)
-* make images for text boxes (will be used for tutorial messages)
+* S - make images for text boxes (will be used for tutorial messages)

+I feel like our next big task should be lasers and aliens approaching on the radar